ajahne/blog/_posts/2018-1-11-javascript-scope.md

   console.log(something);
 }
-saySomething();         //Saying something wonderful console.log(something); //ReferenceError: Can't find variable: something
+saySomething();         //Saying something wonderful console.log(something); //ReferenceError: something is not defined
 {% endhighlight %}

 Here we see that our function ```saySomething``` has defined its own variable ```something```.
 This variable cannot be "seen" globally and therefore cannot be used outside of the ```saySomething``` function.